How Soft Skills Doubled My Software Engineer Salary

 Here's the big one: Strategic Problem-Solving.

 Look beyond the technical elegance.
-Will it actually help the business?

 And think ahead.
 Way ahead.
 What breaks next if we fix this now?